Convergence Rates for Gaussian Mixtures of Experts: Introduction

 \subsection{Main contribution}

-The generalized transportation distance in~\eqref{eq:generalized_transport} allows us to introduce a notion of \emph{algebraic independence} between expert functions $h_{1}$ and $h_{2}$ that is expressed in the language of partial differential equations (PDEs).
+The generalized transportation distance in equation~\eqref{eq:generalized_transport} allows us to introduce a notion of \emph{algebraic independence} between expert functions $h_{1}$ and $h_{2}$ that is expressed in the language of partial differential equations (PDEs).
 Using this notion, we are able to characterize the convergence rates of parameter estimation for several choices of expert functions $h_{1}$ and $h_{2}$ when they are either algebraically independent or not.
 Our overall contributions in the paper can be summarized as follows: \begin{itemize} \item \textbf{Algebraically independent settings:} When the expert functions $h_{1}$ and $h_{2}$ are algebraically independent, we establish the best possible convergence rate of order $n^{-1/4}$ for $\widetilde{W}_{\kappa}(\widehat{G}_{n}, G_{0})$ (up to a logarithmic factor) where $\kappa = (2, \ldots, 2)$.
-Furthermore, we demonstrate that this convergence rate is minimax.
 That result directly translates to a convergence rate of $n^{-1/ 4}$ for the support of $\widehat{G}_{n}$. \item \textbf{Algebraically dependent settings:} When the expert functions $h_{1}$ and $h_{2}$ are algebraically dependent, we prove that the convergence rates of parameter estimation are very slow and inhomogeneous.
 More precisely, the rates of convergence are either determined by the solvability of a system of polynomial equations or by the admissibility of a system of polynomial limits.
 The formulations of these systems depend on the PDEs that capture the interactions among the parameters for the expert functions.
-Furthermore, we show that the inhomogeneity of parameter estimation can be characterized based on the generalized transportation distance. \end{itemize}
+Furthermore, we show that the inhomogeneity of parameter estimation can be characterized based on the generalized transportation distance. \end{itemize} We note in passing that while our results in the paper are specifically for the MLE, the proof technique and algebraic independence notion can also be used to analyze the convergence rate of parameter estimation from moment methods~\citep{Anima_2012, Anima-2014} with the over-specified GMCF model.